Introduction

 Why It Is the Best Overall

-The magic of the QN90F lies in its Mini-LED backlighting system.
-Because the LEDs behind the screen are microscopic, Samsung can pack tens of thousands of them into the display, creating heavily localized “dimming zones.”
-This allows the TV to get retina-searingly bright (over 2,000 nits) to fight off heavy window glare, while still maintaining excellent, deep black levels in the shadows.
+The secret sauce of the Samsung QN90F is its mini-LED backlighting technology.
+Since the LEDs behind the screen are incredibly tiny, Samsung can stuff tens of thousands of them in a 4K display screen.
+This results in highly localized “dimming zones” that enable the TV to reach eye-searing brightness levels (above 2,000 nits) to overpower harsh room lighting, while still providing outstanding contrast levels in the shadows.

 Pros:

-- 144Hz refresh rate and four HDMI 2.1 ports make it perfect for gamers.
+144Hz refresh rate and four HDMI 2.1 ports make it the ideal screen for gamers.

 Cons:

-- Does not support Dolby Vision (Samsung strictly uses HDR10+).
+No Dolby Vision support (Samsung strictly uses HDR10+).

-- Tizen OS home screen can feel a bit cluttered with advertisements.
+The Tizen OS home screen can be overly crowded with ads.

 LG OLED G6 Review